danieldilorenzo/danieldilorenzo/README.md

 ## :bearded_person: **About me**

-Father of Nutella and Laka, always trying to learn development to try to improve society a little more.
+A father to Nutella and Laka, while always working on developing my skills to, hopefully, improve society.

 ## :video_game: **Play with me**